Commencement '23 Information -- CLICK HERE --

 2020 Evidence File Focused Visit

-In their final report removing the university from probation, the HLC did however indicate three areas of continuing concern.
-In order to address these three areas of concern, the university hosted an HLC Focused Visit on October 5-6, 2020.
-This visit was rescheduled from the previously set date of June 30, 2020, due to the pandemic’s travel restrictions at the time.
-The Focused Visit basically consisted of a small team of peer reviewers who visited Highlands, three of whom did virtually with one on-campus, to determine whether the university had fully and appropriately addressed those three areas of concern.
-Along with the focused visit, the university was expected to produce an evidence report demonstrating that we have addressed each of the three areas of concern.
+Focused Visits consist of a small team of peer reviewers who visit NMHU to determine whether the university had fully and appropriately addressed those three areas of concern.
+Along with the focused visit, the university was expected to produce an evidence report demonstrating that we have addressed each area of concern.

-After the focused visit concluded, the peer reviewer sent their recommendations to Highland’s HLC Staff Liaison and the HLC Institutional Actions Council (IAC).
+After the focused visit concluded, the peer reviewers send their recommendations to the NMHU President and HLC Director, and the HLC Institutional Actions Council (IAC).
 The IAC is a 40-member review council that acts on all recommendations regarding HLC actions.
-Based on the recommendations of the peer reviewers the IAC found that Highlands had met all concerns in the three areas under review.
-As such, Highlands is fully accredited without concerns as of November 11, 2020.
+This council then forwards the report with their recommendation to the HLC Board of Trustees.
+Based on the recommendations of the peer reviewers and the IAC, the HLC Board issues a final report after the focused visit.

 So you can join at any time with a voluntary commitment in the HLC cycle: